gillibrand/sublimetext-swap-selections/README.md

 Call from the command palette or `Selection` menu as the `Swap Selections` command.

-Bound to the following keyboard shortcut on Windows and Linux:
+Bound to the following keyboard shortcut on OS X:

+    Swap Selection     ⌥S

+On Windows and Linux:

     Swap Selection     Alt+S

-On OS X:

-    Swap Selection     ⌥+S

 Compatibility
 -------------

-Compatible with Sublime Text 3.
-Likely works, but not tested, with Sublime Text 2.
+Compatible with Sublime Text 2 and 3.